 Adding multiple numbers, let alone numbers in the hundreds, can be a bit intimidating for first graders.
-Thankfully, this fun roll and write math activity is a motivating way to make this tricky concept more concrete and visual.
-It’s great to use with our NO PREP Place Value Activity Pack!
+Thankfully, this fun roll and write expanded form activity is a motivating way to make this tricky concept more concrete and visual.

-To prep the math activity, I printed out the recording page and the three dice nets for each of my students.
+To prep the expanded form activity, I printed out the recording page and the three dice nets for each of my students.

 The game could be printed out on cardstock and laminated for a whole classroom to use, but I opted to allow each kiddo to have their own.
 I knew they would love putting the dice nets together and taking everything home at the end of the day.